 While there are both spiked and spikeless styles that will suit new players just fine, spiked shoes might be the better option.

-“One of the most crucial aspects to any golf swing is a solid foundation, and spiked golf shoes provide just that,” says Paul.
+“One of the most crucial aspects to any golf swing is a solid foundation, and spiked golf shoes provide just that,” says McMullen.
 “When golfers have a locked-in, reliable foundation, they are able to focus on improving their swing and developing their game.
 Slipping and excess shifting of the feet during the stroke lead to undesirable outcomes.”